Error handling in JavaScript

 */

-From the above information, we can know that the error that appears is ReferenceError because errorCode is considered to be an undefined variable or value.
+From the information above, we can see that the error that appears is a ReferenceError because errorCode is considered an undefined variable or value.

-In addition to try and catch, there is one more block to the error handling mechanism in JavaScript, namely finally.
-The block will eventually continue to execute regardless of the result of the try-catch block.
+In addition to try and catch, there is one more block in the JavaScript error handling mechanism, which is finally.
+The finally block will always run regardless of the result of the try-catch block.

 try {